planningcenter/pco_api_oauth_example_flask_python/README.md

-# PCO API OAuth Example - Flask + Python
+# PCO API OAuth/OIDC Example - Flask + Python

 This is an example Flask app for demonstrating how one might build an app to authenticate any PCO user and then subsequently use that authentication to query the API.